aniruddhha/python-training-43be6296c438424db50d31dd91e5191e/week-6/README.md

 - As an user, I would like have menu module

 ### User Module
-- Use will have (username, password, mobile, role)
+- User will have (mobile, password, role, doj, status)
-- Login will be done on the basis of username and password
+- Login will be done on the basis of mobile and password
 - Only activated user can access dashboard
 - There would be only one admin who activates and deactivates the users